darcamo/pyphysim/docs/hand_written/monte_carlo.rst

 Example of Implementation
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-See the documentation of the :class:`SimulationRunner` class for a pseudo
+See the documentation of the :class:`.SimulationRunner` class for a pseudo
-implementation of a subclass of the :class:`SimulationRunner`.
+implementation of a subclass of the :class:`.SimulationRunner`.

 Running Simulations in Parallel